christory644/tao-of-software-engineering/4-let-go-of-cleverness.md

 > "Besides the noble art of getting things done, there is the noble art of leaving things undone.
 The wisdom of life consists in the elimination of non-essentials."\
 > — Lin Yutang

+---

+status: draft

+© 2025 Christopher Story.
+You may share brief excerpts with attribution.
+Please do not copy or republish full sections.
+See [LICENSE](./LICENSE.md) for details.